 Usually, you pay the price you are quoted when you find a vacation package online.
 It’s not in the US’ nature to bargain over a couple of dollars.
 If the agency says the holiday is worth this much, they won’t change their minds as they have the demand to stay strong on the price.
 At least, they did before the health crisis.
 Now, with fewer people willing to travel, they have to be flexible with their prices or lose money.

 This means you can ask them outright if that’s the best deal they can give you.
 If it is, let them know it’s too much and that’ll you consider your options.
+For those who aren’t confident in their haggling skills, use hotel comparison sites for overseas trips to KL Hotels, for example; while not explicitly haggling, it can help you to get a lower price on your hotel stay.

 View this post on Instagram